Determining your Target Audience (hint, it’s probably not you!)

 Target markets are best defined as groups of individuals that are separated by distinguishable and noticeable characteristics:

 - demographic/socioeconomic (gender, age, income, occupation, education, household size)

 A target audience goes further.
 This is about really getting to know your customers.
-Finding out their habits, where they get information, how they spend their free time, and their beliefs and values.

 Why define your target audience?

 Knowing who your target audience is will help you develop effective marketing strategies that reach your ideal customers.
 It is easy to think that your audience is just like you but most business owners will find that their audience is quite different in terms of income, interests and challenges.